Applicability: Word 365, 2019, 2016; Windows and MAC OS X operating systems.

 Aside Note: FYI – some of the Microsoft Office applications, such as Powerpoint and Outlook, do not have built in macro recorders.
 Therefore, writing VBA is mandatory for writing Powerpoint macros and automating Outlook.

 Since publishing this tutorial, many readers asked for more in depth examples of Word Macros.
-So here we go with the first batch.
+This list covers the most prevalent tasks you can automate using Visual Basic in Word.
+Here we go:

 Sub CreateNewDoc() 'This small snippet first creates a new document, then it checks whether a document with the same name already exists before saving.
 Dim myDoc As New Document Dim filePath As String 'Modify your file path as needed filePath = "C:\MyNewDoc.docx" Set myDoc = Documents.Add With myDoc If Dir(filePath) = "" Then .SaveAs2 (filePath) Else 'You have already an existing document MsgBox ("Please use a different file name") End If End With myDoc.Close SaveChanges:=wdPromptToSaveChanges End Sub